DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Mahnke_Uprichard_def/index.markdown

 Skiena, Steven. *The Algorithm Design Manual*, London: Springer, 2008.

 Slavin, Kevin.
-'How Algorithms Shape Our World', Ted Talks, July 2011 http://www.ted.com/talks/kevin\_slavin\_how\_algorithms\_shape\_our\_world.html.
+'How Algorithms Shape Our World', TED Talks, July 2011 http://www.ted.com/talks/kevin\_slavin\_how\_algorithms\_shape\_our\_world.html.

 Steiner, Christopher. *Automate This: How Algorithms Came to Rule Our World*, New York, NY: Portfolio/Penguin, 2012.

 Turing, Alan.
-‘Computing Machinery and Intelligence’, in: Paul A. Meyer (ed.) *Computer Media and Communication: A Reader*, Oxford: Oxford University Press, 1999, p.
+‘Computing Machinery and Intelligence’, in Paul A. Meyer (ed.) *Computer Media and Communication: A Reader*, Oxford: Oxford University Press, 1999, p.
 37-58.